 6. Try digital marketing

-Ah yes, on the topic of marketing… Whilst traditional marketing like flyers, banners and catalogues can still be really effective, digital marketing is usually a lot cheaper.
+Ah yes, on the topic of marketing… Whilst traditional marketing like flyers, banners and catalogues can still be really effective, there are plenty of cheap digital marketing solutions out there.

 It’s important to understand your CPA with any marketing activity – that’s your Cost Per Acquisition.
 If you get five customers from sending 500 leaflets at a cost of £200, your CPA is £40.
 If you get five customers from a Facebook advert at a cost of £50, your CPA is £10.
 These are just example figures but digital marketing like social ads, pay per click (PPC) and digital display advertising often have much lower CPAs.
 Do the maths, and run a test with some digital advertising and see how much more cost-effective it is.